jahn5244/ribo-data-analysis/README.md

 This R script is used for analyzing ribosome profiling and RNA-seq data to study gene expression and perform quality control checks.
 It performs various bioinformatics analyses including data preprocessing, quality control, and differential expression analysis using the `ribor`, `NOISeq`, and `biomaRt` packages.

+The dataset can be accessed and downloaded using this link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE185732

 ## Setup Instructions

 1. **Install Required Packages:**